zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Webserver

-By default, your app's web process runs `rails server`, which uses Webrick.
-This is fine for testing, but for production apps you'll want to switch to a more robust webserver.
-On Cedar, [we recommend Puma as the webserver](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).
-Regardless of the webserver you choose, production apps should always specify the webserver explicitly in the `Procfile`.

-First, if not already specified, add `puma` to your application `Gemfile`:
+By default, your app's web process runs `rails server`, which uses Puma in Rails 5.
+If you are upgrading an app you'll need to add `puma` to your application `Gemfile`:

 ```ruby
 gem 'puma'